 There is nothing like wild nature in the North of Spain: Galicia, Asturias, Cantabria, Pais Vasco – these Spanish regions are full of landscapes, which seem completely out of this world.
 Let me share with you the top Northern Spain beaches to awaken your wanderlust.

-Northern Spain
+Beautiful Beaches in Northern Spain

-Northern Spain Road trip
+Visiting Northern Spain

-During one of my favorite road trips in Spain across Northern Spain, I was able to experience so many unique places: to discover for myself the most beautiful villages in Asturias, to wander inside the Burgos Cathedral (one of the most epic cathedrals in the whole of Spain), to feel the romantic side of Spain in San Sebastian, to marvel at the GOT filming location of Gaztelugatxe, to stroll along the colorful streets of Hondarribia.
+As much as I love the Balearic Islands of the Mediterranean and the exotic Canary Islands, I should admit – the Atlantic coastline of Spain was love at first sight for me.
+During one of my favorite road trips in Spain across Northern Spain, I was able to experience so many unique places: to discover for myself the most beautiful villages in Asturias, to wander inside the Burgos Cathedral (one of the most epic cathedrals in the whole of Spain), to fall in love with San Sebastian, to marvel at the GOT filming location of Gaztelugatxe, to stroll along the colorful streets of Hondarribia.
 But what a trip without Spanish natural wonders, right?!

 Besides numerous Spanish landmarks visitors can discover across Northern Spain, one of the biggest gems of the area is its dramatic rugged coastline, full of impressive cliffs and off-the-beaten-path beaches.
-For more details, check out my Ultimate Northern Spain Road Trip Itinerary.
+For more locations, check out my Ultimate Northern Spain Road Trip Itinerary.

 Let me share with you some of the most impressive Northern Spain beaches, which definitely belong on every Spain Travel Bucket List.
+In addition, you can save this complete Google Map of all the best beaches in Spain.

 Top Northern Spain Beaches